JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 the expansion of a function around a given value `t0`, mimicking the use of `shift_taylor` above.
 In turn, `update!` provides an in-place update of a given Taylor polynomial, that is, it shifts it further by the provided amount.
+Note that the type of the `Taylor1` polynomial and the shifted point must be compatible, in the sense that the latter must be convertable into the parametric type of the former.

 ```@repl userguide
 p = taylor_expand( x -> sin(x), pi/2, order=16) # 16-th order expansion of sin(t) around pi/2